Jatasi98/PV293-Seminar/Seminars/Seminar08/README.md

 );
 ```

-This command will be passed from the controller of main e-commerce app to the application layer of module.
+This command will be passed from the controller of the main e-commerce app to the application layer of the module.
 The handler will take these items, validate them, and persist the order using the shared DbContext.

-Next, expose the Orders module through a controller, for example `OrdersController.cs` inside your web project:
+Next, expose the Orders module through a controller, for example, `OrdersController.cs` inside your web project:

 ```csharp
 [ApiController]